mazzeob/ECEn-240-301-grading/rubrics/labs/lab4.md

 Your video is not public.
 Please email me (insert TA email here) with a new link to the video and I will grade it.
 (With a -3 point deduction).
 -3 points if they resend the video.
 6. <240 Only>.
 Upload your lab report here (PDF only!).
+(30 points)
+# Remember to use the slide rubric as well.
-(30 points) For 301: Give them the same points here as you gave them for Question 5.
+For 301: Give them the same points here as you gave them for Question 5.
 For 240: Use the rubric on Learning Suite to assess the quality of the lab report.
 Note: Most 240 lab reports should get full points as long as they put in effort, it looks professional, and they included most of or all the diagrams.